jedrulcia/DailyCodingProblems/README.md

 CodingProblem49:
 Given a 2-D matrix representing an image, a location of a pixel in the screen and a color C, replace the color of the given pixel and all adjacent same colored pixels with C.

+CodingProblem50:
+You are given n numbers as well as n probabilities that sum up to 1.
+Write a function to generate one of the numbers with its corresponding probability.